 Total Protein Blood Test Range

-The reference range of the total protein test in blood ranges slightly vary from one medical laboratory to the other.
-This may also depend on
+The reference range of the total protein blood ranges slightly varies from one medical laboratory to the other.
+This may also depend on;

 - The variant testing methods available